quangshuynh/Full-Stack-E-Commerce-Website/README.md

 # This is a personal project of mine that uses HTML, CSS, React JS, MongoDB, Express & Node JS.
-This is a full-stack e-commerce website project.
+This is a full-stack e-commerce website project by Quang Huynh.
+Started 01/05/24.